date: APRIL 22, 2014

 Nature determines the length of the trapping season, but the DNR tries harder.

-From what I could determine, the animals quit moving when the snow storm began, and it resulted in a very short season 2-3 days.
+From what I could determine, the animals quit moving around my sets when the snow storm began, and it resulted in a very short season 2-3 days.

 I did get an early season wolf hunting permit on the 2nd chance lottery.
 I shot an adult female wolf on Friday, Nov.
 22, 2013.
 It was cold, so I had to start skinning it right away (at the hunting shack NW of Cook).
 It was a healthy animal, no mange, and lots of fat on its back.
 On inspection day, Nov.
 25, the Dnr took a tooth sample, meat sample, and the uterus.
 This animal had a lot of fat inside as well.